 Here are three things you can do to help eliminate hearing loss risk to your employees and reduce workers’ comps claims and insurance costs.

-Noise related hearing loss is preventable, and its financial impacts to your bottom line via workers’ compensation costs is real.
-By creating a hearing protection program, monitoring your environment, and having the most up to date hearing safety devices, you can minimize your exposure, and reduce costs.
+Noise-related hearing loss is preventable, and its financial impacts on your bottom line via workers’ compensation costs are real.
+By creating a hearing protection program, monitoring your environment, and having the most up-to-date hearing safety devices, you can minimize your exposure, and reduce costs.

 Follow Sensear and always be in the know.Follow @HearSensear